timvaillancourt/smallhands/README.md

 # smallhands
-A simple load generator for MongoDB using mentions of @realDonaldTrump as a source w/Twitter Streaming API.
+A simple load generator for MongoDB using mentions of @realDonaldTrump  via the Twitter Streaming API.

 ## Required
 1. A Twitter account